NeuroMarshal/IDA-RenAImer/README.md

-# IDA-RenAImer
+# AI Assistant for IDA Pro

-IDA-RenAImer is an AI assistant plugin for IDA that sends decompiled pseudocode to a local Ollama server to suggest and apply meaningful renames and comments within the Hex-Rays interface.
+AI Assistant simplifies routine reverse engineering tasks.
+The plugin sends the decompiled code of a function from IDA Pro to a local Ollama server and returns suggestions for renaming and comments.
+This makes it easy to assign meaningful names to variables, functions, and structures while you work.

 ## Purpose and interaction with Ollama